cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 A conference server might host multiple conferences that share the same conference name (Subject).
 Since the name is just a human readable string value, it is not uncommon that multiple AV conferences share the same name.
 Each conference will obviously have a unique conference URI.

 It is not practical to host multiple PubSub conferences that share the same Topic.
-Because of that, if a PubSub participant tries to create a PubSub conference with a Topic for which there already exist a conference, the conference server might choose to either reject the conference creation request (and inform the endpoint about the existing conference), redirect the participant to the existing conference (using a SIP 3xx response code{{!RFC3261}}) or simply add the endpoint to the existing conference.
+Because of that, if a PubSub participant tries to create a PubSub conference with a Topic for which there already exist a conference, the conference server might choose to either reject the conference creation request (and inform the endpoint about the existing conference), redirect the participant to the existing conference (using a SIP 3xx response code {{!RFC3261}}) or simply add the endpoint to the existing conference.

 ## Data Mixing